vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/code-coverage.md

 --------------------|----------|----------|----------|----------|----------------|
 ```

- We have 100 percent coverage because we tested every line of our contract, the contract is simple but if you have many complex contracts will be harder.
-Sometimes is **impossible** to reach 100% code coverage.
+We have 100 percent coverage because we tested every line of our contract; the contract is simple, but if you have many complex contracts it will be harder.
+Sometimes it is **impossible** to reach 100% code coverage.

-Let's make new contract in the contract directory and see what will happen.
+Let's make a new contract in the contract directory and see what will happen.
 SimpleToken.sol
 ```js
 pragma solidity ^0.4.20;